Blog

 How to Dye Fabric Naturally

-The fabric must be well cleansed before dyeing in order to get rid of any contaminants that could keep the dye from adhering correctly.
-Usually, this method is called scouring, it involves giving the fabric a hot water wash with a mild detergent.
+The fabric must be well-cleansed before dyeing to eliminate any contaminants that could keep the dye from adhering correctly.
+This method is usually called scouring; it involves giving the fabric a hot water wash with a mild detergent.

-Better colorfastness is guaranteed by mordants, which assist bind the dye to the fabric.
+Mordants, which help bind the dye to the fabric, guarantee better colorfastness.
 Typical mordants are tannin, iron, and alum.
 Further differences are possible because the kind of mordant employed might also impact the finished hue.

 Usually, to release its pigments, the plant material is soaked or cooked to extract the color.
 The chosen color intensity and the dye source will determine how long and how hot this procedure takes.